What is Risk Based Vulnerability Management?

 Therefore, all these factors help prioritize vulnerabilities and mitigate them before potential exploitation.
 We must know which vulnerability has the highest probability of an exploit to be a step ahead.
 It will lead to prioritizing vulnerabilities and remediating them, resulting in a decrease in security risk.
 Focus on the vulnerabilities that pose the greater risk, and enterprises must update VM policies and procedures to keep pace with evolving threats.

 Let us understand the RBVM process in SecPod SanerNow.
-SanerNow upgraded its vulnerability management program smarter, making the whole process more efficient.
+SanerNow upgraded its vulnerability management platform smarter, making the whole process more efficient.
 The process includes six steps for the effective management of risks.

 - Rapid scanning

 SecPod SanerNow has an efficient intelligence-augmented scanning algorithm.
-With this algorithm, you can scan and detect the vulnerabilities in less than 5 minutes on your devices.
+This algorithm can scan and detect the vulnerabilities in less than 5 minutes on your devices.
 It will aid in gaining clear visibility and control over your attack surface.

 - Precise detection

-SecPod SanerNow facilitates accurate detection of flaws without producing any false positives.
-As the world’s largest vulnerability database with more than 160,000 check powers, it helps for precise detection of risks.
-It also supports various major operating systems like Windows, Linux, MAC, and other third-party applications.
+SecPod SanerNow facilitates accurate detection of flaws without producing any false positives with its state of the art vulnerability management system.
+As the world’s largest vulnerability database with more than 175,000+ security checks, it helps precisely detect risks.
+It also supports various major operating systems like Windows, Linux, MAC, and other 450+ third-party applications.

 - Rigorous assessment